 - Unfair trading structures: EU and US subsidize domestic agriculture, African farmers are not competitive with cheap food imports.

-- Debt trap and mismanagement: The high level of indebtedness of many African countries as well as poor governance and corruption are blocking economic development.
+- Debt trap and mismanagement: The high level of indebtedness of many African countries as well as poor governance and corruption is blocking economic development.
 Mass poverty and hunger are the consequences.

-- Diseases: The extent of the AIDS epidemic or even malaria inhibit agricultural production in Africa and take the breadwinners from families.
+- Diseases: The AIDS epidemic, as well as dieseases like malaria, inhibits agricultural production in Africa and takes breadwinners from their families.

-- Armed conflicts: Africa is a continent of trouble spots.
-Most wars worldwide rage south of the Sahara.
+- Armed conflicts: Africa has more than its share of trouble spots.
+Most wars in the world rage south of the Sahara.
 Refugee misery and hunger are the companions.

 In 2000, the 55th UN General Assembly, the Millennium Summit, took place in New York.
-On September 9, 2000, the 189 UN member states adopted a declaration with the UN Millennium Goals.
-Thus, the proportion of malnourished people should be halved by 2015.
-However, this sub-goal was narrowly missed.
-One in eight people in developing regions is starving today (12.9 percent in 2014-2016).
+On September 9, 2000, the 189 UN member states adopted a declaration with the UN Millennium Development Goals that the proportion of malnourished people should be halved by 2015.
+This goal was narrowly missed.
+One in eight people in developing regions is starving today (12.9% in 2014-2016).
 This is due in particular to the fact that the population is growing strongly in sub-Saharan African countries.

-The SOS Children's Villages are active in 46 African countries.
-In the current 147 children's villages on the continent, orphaned and abandoned children find a home that would otherwise be in acute danger of starvation and malnutrition.
+SOS Children's Villages is active in 46 African countries.
+A total of 147 SOS villages in Africa prived homes for orphaned and abandoned children who would otherwise be in acute danger of starvation and malnutrition.
 In the fight against hunger in Africa, SOS is also involved in long-term development projects and humanitarian aid:

-Emergency aid: The SOS Children's Villages provide emergency relief for hunger crises and famine so frequently in Somalia, Nigeria, South Sudan, Ethiopia and Malawi.
-Other examples of recent SOS emergency actions are: 2005 and 2010 in Niger, 2011/2012 in East Africa and 2012 in the Sahel.
+Emergency aid: SOS Children's Villages currently provides emergency relief for hunger crises and famine in Somalia, Nigeria, South Sudan, Ethiopia and Malawi.
+Other examples of recent SOS emergency actions are 2005 and 2010 in Niger, 2011-2012 in East Africa and 2012 in the Sahel region.